Media

 202-226-7616

-Washington, D.C. – Speaker Nancy Pelosi joined Chris Hayes on MSNBC's All In with Chris Hayes to discuss the legacy of Justice Ruth Bader Ginsburg, the more than 125 days since the House passed the Heroes Act and other news of the day.
+Washington, D.C. – Speaker Nancy Pelosi joined ABC's The View to discuss the President's decision to walk away from COVID relief talks and other news of the day.
 Below are the Speaker's remarks:

 Contact: Speaker's Press Office,